Tuesday, December 11, 7-9pm at Comet Ping Pong, 5037 Connecticut Ave NW

 Have a drink, connect with local writers, artists, and sci-fi fans, learn about Sturgeon, and listen to one of his short stories.
 Local writers will share their Sturgeon-inspired short stories aloud, alongside projected work made by participating artists.

-With readings by: Sarah Pinsker, Karen Osborne, Vivian Shaw, Arkady Martine, Glenn Dixon, Bron Treanor, Lauren C. Johnson, Joe Gregor, Jordan McLaughlin and art by: Bonaia Rosado, Maggie Famiglietti, Raul Zahir De Leon, Maurice Buckley
+With readings by: Sarah Pinsker, Karen Osborne, Vivian Shaw, Arkady Martine, Glenn Dixon, Bron Treanor, Sarah Eberhardt, Lauren C. Johnson, Joe Gregor, Jordan McLaughlin and art by: Bonaia Rosado, Maggie Famiglietti, Raul Zahir De Leon, Maurice Buckley

 OUR INSPIRATION: Sturgeon was the author of over 200 short stories and books, including More Than Human, Venus Plus X, and The Dreaming Jewels.
 He was a Hugo, Nebula, and World Fantasy award winner, and an inspiration to other greats like Robert Heinlein, Kurt Vonnegut, and Samuel Delaney.
 He also wrote two episodes of the original Star Trek series, coining the Vulcan phrase "Live long and prosper" in the 1967 episode Amok Time.
 Sturgeon was not a writer of "hard" science fiction, but is instead known for his humanist and socially conscious approach to writing, incorporating progressive ideas about psychology, gender, sexuality, and war.
 He wrote compassionately about his characters, many of whom were loners and outcasts.
 Links with more info on Sturgeon and his legacy are below.